Avinash793/panoramic-image-stitching/README.md

 # Panoramic-Image-Stitching-using-invariant-features
 I have implemented the Panoramic image stitching using invariant feature from scratch.
-Imlemented the David Lowe paper on Image stitching using Invariants features.
+Implemented the David Lowe paper on Image stitching using Invariants features.

 NOTE: You can experiment with any images (your own choices).
 I have experimented with many images.
 You can check result below.
 You can find many images in "Image_Data" folder.